Julio A. Crego

 5037 AB Tilburg - The Netherlands

-The arrival of a public signal worsens the adverse selection problem if informed investors are risk-averse.
-To illustrate the mechanism, I propose a dynamic model with a public signal and endogenous participation.
-In this set-up, the public signal reduces uncertainty which boosts informed investors' participation leading to a more toxic order flow.
-I confirm the model's empirical predictions by estimating the effect of the publication of the weekly change in oil inventories on liquidity via a difference-in-difference strategy.
-Precisely, the mean bid-ask spread doubles immediately after the release and volume increases by 32 percent regardless of the report's content.
+The arrival of a public signal worsens the adverse selection problem if informed investors are risk averse.
+Precisely, the public signal reduces uncertainty which boosts informed investors' participation leading to a more toxic order flow.
+I confirm the model's empirical predictions by estimating the effect of the publication of the weekly change in oil inventories on liquidity via a difference-in-differences strategy.
+I show the mean bid-ask spread doubles immediately after the release and volume increases by 32 % regardless of the report's surprise.
+Further, in line with the model, implied volatility drops and insider's trading increases after the report's publication.

 This paper studies learning in the stock market.
 Our contribution is to propose a model to illustrate the endogenous timing decision on trading, taking into account the incentive of learning from others about the fundamental value.
 The model is similar to Easley and O'Hara (1992), except that we introduce less-informed traders whose private information is inferior to fully-informed traders, but superior to that of random noise traders, and a zero-profit market maker.
 We also allow both types of informed traders to optimize timing of trading.
 We show that fully-informed traders act as early birds because it is optimal for them to buy or sell at the earliest possible time; meanwhile, less-informed traders could be better off as second mice by delaying transactions to learn from previous trades.
 The greater information asymmetry between the less-informed traders and the market maker, the larger profits the former could make even though the latter is learning from all trades.